Defining Extended Detection and Response (XDR)

 XDR Vs. EDR

-Network Detection and Response (NDR) zeroes in on network traffic analysis and monitoring through which actual or potential security threats are detected and responded.
-XDR, by contrast, encompasses network data analysis combined with endpoint, cloud, identity and access management, and application telemetry, thus making it a more holistic and interconnected security approach.
+Network Detection and Response (NDR) focuses on analyzing and monitoring network traffic.
+This helps detect and respond to real or possible security threats.
+Cloud XDR combines network data analysis with endpoint, cloud, identity and access management, and application telemetry.
+This creates a more complete and connected security approach.

 XDR compared to ITDR

 ITDR counteracts the identity and credential compromise threats by detecting them.
-XDR encompasses identity data within the larger scope of data collected and analysed through its system, thus making it possible to detect and mitigate a broad range of security threats, including identity-related ones.
+XDR includes identity data as part of the larger data it collects and analyzes.
+This helps detect and reduce many security threats, including those related to identity.
 ITDR increasingly builds as integrated functions of XDR solutions.

 XDR Vs. SIEM